 30 June 2014 - "Composting Toilets: A drier alternative" - The Mindful Word

 29 May 2014 - "Preserving our Planet One flush at a time"- Living Green Magazine

 "Value, cycle and options of sewage treatment for sustainable urbanization and development: shift of paradigm and good practice in the integration of the water cycle in architecture and landscaping for long term ecological and economical resilience.
-National University of Singapore (NUS), School of Design & Environment, Singapore, 12 November.
+Conference/Training for the National University of Singapore (NUS), School of Design & Environment, Ph.
+D. students, Singapore, 12 November.

 - Gyaniar, Indonesia

 "Sanitation Basic Principles -Overview of frameworkValues, cycles and options of excreta and sewage effluent treatment from the perspective of practical health promotion, poverty alleviation, long term ecological and economical sustainability", 3-hour workshop and discussion, Yayasan IDEP (www.idepfoundation.org), Bali, 10 May.

 "Sustainable water management: current situation and Plea for Intelligence, wisdom and good governance- Overview of the values, cycles and options of sewage treatment and Management for sustainable urbanism and development", open conference, First Toa Payoh Primary School, Cicada Tree Eco-Place (www.cicadatree.org.sg), Singapore, 6 avril.